 Making the Sacred Brew

-Firstly, a yagé vine needs to be at least 5 years old, if not older, before being harvested from.
-That said you need to grow a lot, as they use at least 50 lbs of vine a batch, if not more.
-This takes a lot of work, energy and commitment to the process.
-At the same time you have to grow at least a few batches of Yagé Oco, and as much Waiyagé (pygmy Yagé vine) as possible because it takes much longer to grow as it is much smaller.
+Firstly, a yajé vine needs to be at least 5 years old, if not older, before being harvested from.
+That said you need to grow a lot, as they use at least 50 lbs of the vine per batch, if not more.
+This takes a lot of work, energy, and commitment to the process.
+At the same time you have to grow at least a few batches of Yajé Oco, and as much Waiyajé (pygmy Yajé vine) as possible because it takes much longer to grow as it is much smaller.

-Once you have all of these plants growing strong and healthy in your garden, the next step is to build a Yagé Wai (ceremonial lodge) in the middle of the sacred plant garden.
+Once you have all of these plants growing strong and healthy in your garden, the next step is to build a Yajé Wai (ceremonial lodge) in the middle of the sacred plant garden.

 As one person is pounding away, which can take a few hours.
-The elder usually goes and collects the Yagé Oco leaves and the Waiyagé.
-They add the leaves to the pot and then pound the small Waiyagé vines, which they leave the bark on and only use a small amount.
+The elder usually goes and collects the Yajé Oco leaves and the Waiyajé.
+They add the leaves to the pot and then pound the small Waiyajé vines, which they leave the bark on and only use a small amount.
 Once all the bark is pounded off the vine, all the “bone”, which is also pounded down so more area is exposed, is then added to the pot.

-While the cook is happening no one else is allowed at the ceremonial lodge until the evening when ceremony is starting to begin.
-If someone happens to wander into the cook area, they can’t leave until the morning after the ceremony.
-They believe that once the medicine is starting to cook, the pinta is present, and if anyone leaves they can carry that energy away and the night will lack the presence of the heavenly beings and be more heavy with more personal struggle.
-Same is true for the pinta path, which is the path the heavenly beings follow from the harvested vine to the cooking pot.
-No one is allowed to go behind the pot because it will ensure the path to the yagé and those drinking it is clear for this energy.
+While the cook is happening no one else is allowed at the ceremonial lodge until the evening when the ceremony is starting to begin.
+If someone happens to wander into the cooking area, they can’t leave until the morning after the ceremony.
+They believe that once the medicine is starting to cook, the spiritual energy "pinta" is present, and if anyone leaves they can carry that energy away and the night will lack the presence of the heavenly beings and be heavier with more personal struggle.